Rangeland and Grazing

 The USDA Forest Service manages rangelands and grazing on the Dakota Prairie Grasslands through land and resource management planning, adaptive management strategies, and site-specific allotment management plans.
 It focuses on achieving desired vegetation and habitat conditions while allowing livestock grazing.

 The Natural Resources page displays the Land & Resource Management Plan for Dakota Prairie Grasslands Northern Region.
 Additionally, the Monitoring Program details the processes to accomplish these goals.
-An overview of projects to accomplish these grassland goals is available on the Projects page.
+An overview of projects aimed at accomplishing these grassland goals is available on the Projects page.
 Additionally, refer to our Animals and Plants page for an exploration of the flora and fauna throughout the prairie grassland ecosystems.

 A herd of grazing sheep on the Grand River National Grassland.

-The USDA Forest Service manages the Dakota Prairie Grasslands (DPG) grazing program and aims to integrate livestock grazing with grassland conservation goals.
+The USDA Forest Service manages the Dakota Prairie Grasslands (DPG) grazing program and aims to integrate livestock grazing with conservation goals for the grasslands.

 Balancing Multiple Interests